unum-cloud/uform/README.md

 - __Tiny Embeddings__: With just 256 dimensions, our embeddings are lean and fast to work with, making your search operations 1.5-3x quicker compared to other CLIP-like models with 512-1024 dimensions.

 - __Quantization Magic__: Our models are trained to be quantization-aware, letting you downcast embeddings from `f32` to `i8` without losing much accuracy.
-Supported by __[USearch](https://github.com/unum-cloud/usearch)__, this leads to further 3x reduction in index size and up to 5x higher performance, especially on IoT devices with low floating-point performance.
+Supported by __[USearch](https://github.com/unum-cloud/usearch)__, this leads to a further 3x reduction in index size and up to a 5x higher performance, especially on IoT devices with low floating-point performance.

 ### 🌍 Global Reach